akulaakhilraj/Javascripttheory1/README.md

 # Javascripttheory1
 Javascript

+# What is strict mode and unstrict mode difference

+--> Strict mode throws errors for actions that are silently ignored in non-strict mode.
+"use strict";
+x = 5; // ❌ ReferenceError: x is not defined

+-->In non-strict mode, this refers to the global object inside regular functions.
+   In strict mode, this is undefined, preventing accidental access to global scope.

+    function test() {
+    console.log(this);
+    }

+    test();
+    // Non-strict → logs `window`
+    // Strict → logs `undefined`

+Duplicate Parameters in Functions are allowed in unstrict mode but not in strict mode gets Syntax Error

 # What is a Call Back Function?
 Callbacks are functions passed as arguments to another function to be executed later, often used in asynchronous operations.
 They are typically used to handle the result of an asynchronous operation once it completes.